 Most of what you find on sales racks are method books for specific instruments… guitar, piano, banjo, etc. Garage Band Theory covers nearly all instruments, and merges playing by ear with traditional theory.
 It’s an all-inclusive guide that’s easy to understand and easy to use.

-Written by a guy who has taught and played professionally for 30 years, it’s filled with illustrations (standard notation and tablature), practical exercises, chapter quizzes, and inspiring quotes, as well as links to artists, Jammer Pro and Finale files, and free downloads.
+Written by a guy who has taught and played professionally for 30 years, it’s filled with illustrations (standard notation and tablature), practical exercises, chapter quizzes, and inspiring quotes, as well as links to artists, notation files for all the examples in the book and free downloads.
 There’s a GBT YouTube channel with videos of original artists playing the songs you’ll find in Garage Band Theory.

 Here is a recap of what you get when you order GBT:

 Multi-genre approach – Dozens of musical examples provide lots of variety, which makes you more musically well rounded.
 Traditional tunes have a place in learning to play by ear, but nobody really wants to learn Go Tell Aunt Rhody.
 In addition to Christmas carols and songs from the public domain, GBT presents nearly 100 popular tunes by JS Bach, Beethoven, Irving Berlin, Grateful Dead, George Gershwin, The Beatles, Cole Porter, Willie Nelson and Mark Knopfler, among many others.
 The traditional music included illustrates foundational theory that is understood around the globe.
 At first, it’s much easier to figure out songs like Auld Lang Syne, Silent Night and Happy Birthday than it is to tackle more exciting material, so there are plenty of these traditional tunes in GBT.
 When you’re ready for it, there’s plenty of the exciting stuff too.